wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/2-understand-teams-network-requirements.md

 > [!NOTE]
-> Note: The tool does not configure anything, change any settings or test anything, it will simply generate reports and calculate bandwidth requirements for Teams usage based on typical usage personas and number of users on each site.
+> The tool does not configure anything, change any settings or test anything, it will simply generate reports and calculate bandwidth requirements for Teams usage based on typical usage personas and number of users on each site.

 > [!TIP]
-> Tip: The recommended user bandwidth personas were developed by Microsoft based on data from Teams best use scenarios and typical usage patterns.
+> The recommended user bandwidth personas were developed by Microsoft based on data from Teams best use scenarios and typical usage patterns.
 However, you can create up to three custom personas in addition to the three recommended personas if you require.
 This is done in Microsoft Teams admin center > Planning > Network planner > Personas

 To create a new network plan in Network planner, perform the following steps:

-- Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).
+1. Navigate to the Microsoft Teams admin center at [https://admin.teams.microsoft.com](https://admin.teams.microsoft.com/).

-- Sign in with an account member in the role Teams Administrator.
+1. Sign in with an account member in the role Teams Administrator.

-- Navigate to **Planning** and select **Network planner.**
+1. Navigate to **Planning** and select **Network planner.**

-- To start, select **Add** and input a name for your plan and a description and select **Apply.**
+1. To start, select **Add** and input a name for your plan and a description and select **Apply.**

-- Once created, select your plan, and select **add a network site** for each site.
+1. Once created, select your plan, and select **add a network site** for each site.

-- For each site you need to add:
+1. For each site you need to add:

     - The number of users, called "network users"

     - Network subnets, these are just for reference in the report

     - If the site is directly connected to the internet, set the internet capacity in Mbps.
 If there is no local internet connectivity, set it to 0.

     - If the site is connected to other sites via a WAN, tick this box at set the WAN capacity, and the queue size for audio and video in Mbps if you are using QoS queues.

     - PSTN egress

     - If no local PSTN, select "**VoIP only**."
 If there is PSTN breakout, select **local.**

     - If the site is connected directly to Office 365 via ExpressRoute, tick this box.

-- Once you have added your network sites and details, go to the **Report** tab and select **Start a report.**
+1. Once you have added your network sites and details, go to the **Report** tab and select **Start a report.**

-- Enter a report name and select **Generate report**.
+1. Enter a report name and select **Generate report**.

-- You are moved to the **Report** tab automatically to review the results.
+1. You are moved to the **Report** tab automatically to review the results.

-- You will need to choose to divide your network site users between the bandwidth personas.
+1. You will need to choose to divide your network site users between the bandwidth personas.
 Think about the ratios of each type of user you will have on that site.

-- By default, the tool will assume 30% of a link is reserved for real-time communications.
+1. By default, the tool will assume 30% of a link is reserved for real-time communications.
 You can change this Allowed bandwidth percentage in the report page.

-- You will then get a report of the network impact in terms of bandwidth usage for each site and that sites links.
+1. You will then get a report of the network impact in terms of bandwidth usage for each site and that sites links.

 ![Network planner result showing that Kirkland does not have enough bandwidth](../media/network-planner-results.png)